lubuntu-team/manual/source/3/3.2/3.2.19/bluetooth_manager.rst

 -----
 To search for bluetooth devices press the :guilabel:`Search` button.
 The bluetooth devices you will have foudn will be shown in the center of the window.

 To pair with a device press the :guilabel:`Key` button.
+After paiting for the first time you will be asked permissions based on what type of device it is press :guilabel:`Accept` to allow access or :guilabel:`Deny` to not allow acess.

 .. image:: bluetooth_manager.png